spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/08-vmware.md

 # Creating a VMware cloud gateway

 <InfoBox>
 For self hosted version, a system gateway is provided out of the box and typically installing a Private Cloud Gateway is not required.
-However, additional gateways can be created as required to support provisioning into remote datacenters that do not have direct incoming connection from the management console.
+However, additional gateways can be created as required to support provisioning into remote datacenter that do not have direct incoming connection from the management console.
 </InfoBox>

 * Minimum capacity required for a Private Cloud Gateway: